przeprogramowani/typescript-challenges/README.md

 ## A set of challenges helping you understand basics of TypeScript 🚀

+🇵🇱 See all episodes in our course - [Przeprogramowani.ts](http://przeprogramowani.pl/typescript)

 **Setup & Installation**

 Clone this repository and run `npm install`.
 You're good to go!